Donders-Institute/bidscoin/docs/installation.rst

 BIDScoin installation
 ^^^^^^^^^^^^^^^^^^^^^

-To instal bidscoin run the following command in your command-shell (institute users may want to activate a `virtual`_ / `conda`_ python environment first):
+To install bidscoin run the following command in your command-shell (institute users may want to activate a `virtual`_ / `conda`_ python environment first):

 ::